June 30 to July 17, 2018

 Dallas-Ft.
 Worth Airport

 Nicaragua is a nation of awe-inspiring natural beauty.
 It is also the second poorest nation in the western hemisphere where only 50% of children finish 5th grade.
 Amidst these difficult conditions, SStS’s non-profit partner, the Ometepe Bilingual School, aims to harness the natural splendor of this area to fulfill the need for higher quality bilingual education.
-Students will begin their Nicaraguan experience by spending a day in the colonial city of Granada in order to explore the rich history and culture of this nation.
+Students will begin their Nicaraguan experience by traveling to the shores of Lake Nicaragua in order to begin exploring the rich history and culture of this nation.
 Then, they will travel to Ometepe to begin their project work.
 Because of its unique volcanic geography and ecological diversity, this island has been designated as a UNESCO Biosphere Reserve.
 This designation has led more tourists to begin visiting the island.
 Despite the increased economic opportunities that tourism has created, access to quality education is still limited in this region.
 The Ometepe Bilingual School intends to change this reality.

-While in Merida, the SStS group will support two different service projects.
-First, they will work with local skilled laborers and parent volunteers to construct a new classroom utilizing eco-bricks made from 6,000 plastic bottles that would have otherwise ended up in local landfills or Lake Nicaragua.
-SStS students will also use their English fluency to support language instruction at the school.
-Working in groups, SStS students will design and deliver engaging English lessons to elementary students.
+While in Merida, the SStS group will work in innovative, eco-friendly classrooms, each of which is constructed of 6,000 eco-bricks made from plastic bottles that would have otherwise ended up in local landfills or Lake Nicaragua.
+In this unique setting, SStS students will use their English fluency to support language instruction at the school.
+Working in groups, they will design and deliver engaging English lessons to elementary students.
+They will also create enrichment activities that will provide the OBS students with unique opportunities that are not part of the normal curriculum.
 In addition, SStS students will participate in community events and walk the local students to and from school each day to get to know their families.
 While on Ometepe, the group will also have the opportunity to kayak in Lake Nicaragua, hike to a waterfall, and explore remote beaches.
 In this striking and unique island setting, the students will have ample opportunities to reflect upon what they have learned about global citizenship.

-The SStS students will spend time creating and delivering interactive lessons at the elementary school in addition to constructing a new classroom for the Ometepe Bilingual School that utilizes recycled plastic bottles.
+The SStS students will spend time creating and delivering interactive lessons and enrichment activities at the elementary school at the Ometepe Bilingual School.

 Prior to their travels, students complete a series of online activities (30 minutes each).
 While traveling, they also read engaging articles, participate in cultural experiences, and create presentations in small groups.